 Cabinets struggle to stay closed here because everything is so junky and never replaced.

 The apartments where all this is happening will cost you $850,000 for four bedrooms.
 Your kids will be playing around all this stuff.
 They'll also play in parking lots where cars zoom and out as do electric bicycles.
 I know a little girl who was knocked over by a bicycle.
 She got a big lump on her head.
+I was once knocked over by a man on a bike.
+All I remember is getting up.
+I don't even recall getting knocked down.

-People refrigerators on the street without turning then to the wall.
+People leave refrigerators on the street without turning then to the wall.
 They leave bookshelves leaned against walls in the garbage area.

 They put garbage cans on the sidewalk on narrow streets.
 They park on the sidewalk, so you have to walk in the street.